BiceSchembri/BiceSchembri/README.md

 ### About me :clipboard:

-I am a trainee at BeCode Ghent, on my way to complete an intensive web developer course with a focus on backend languages.
+I am a trainee at BeCode Ghent, on my way to complete an intensive web developer course with a focus on **backend languages**.
 I like to see the logic of how things work behind the scenes - how we go from storing data, to building connections, to sharing information.

 My name is Italian, but I have heard it pronounced in many different ways by now.
-Over the last ten years I have lived in several different countries, which meant learning new things (and new words!) almost every day.
+Over the last ten years I have lived in several different countries, which meant **learning new things** (and new words!) almost every day.
 It meant changing jobs, too - from administrative assistant, to library help, to translator.

-My current goal is to keep diving deep into backend languages and frameworks, and move on to software development.
+My current goal is to keep diving deep into backend languages and frameworks, and move on to **software development**.
+I wish to contribute to building solutions for a fairer world, bit by bit.

 #### 🖥️ Working with
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E) ![PHP](https://img.shields.io/badge/php-%23777BB4.svg?style=for-the-badge&logo=php&logoColor=white)